johnssproul/RepeatProfiler/README.md

 **How to get the most out of the tool**

- - How to find good repeat refrence sequence if you dont have any based on your reads
+ - How to find good repeat reference sequence if you don’t have any based on your reads

- -  How to use the phylip formated file correctly and get the most out of the trees you generate.
+ -  How to use the phylip formatted file correctly and get the most out of the trees you generate.

 - How to get the most out of the tool and your data